Aravindh-s14/Selenium_SauceDemo/README.md

 ## Overview

-This project demonstrates Selenium test automation for Sauce Labs using Java and TestNG.
+This project demonstrates Selenium test automation for <a href="https://www.saucedemo.com/">Sauce Labs</a> and <a href="https://the-internet.herokuapp.com/">HerokuApp</a> using Java and TestNG.
 It follows the Page Object Model (POM) architecture with three different packages:

 - **locators:** Contains classes for storing locators.
 - **pages:** Contains classes with methods for each page.